Folks-Finance/folks-router/apps/website/src/content/docs/docs/fees.md

 ---
 title: Fees
-description: How fees works on Folks Router.
+description: Fees on Folks Router.
 ---

 There are two types of fees: